kyleingraham/potcake/README.md

 typed-router uses D's flexibility to implement key components of Django's URL dispatching system.
 The end result is a blending of the ergonomics available in Django with the, to me, superior development experience of D.

-Key components of Django's [URL dispatching system are](https://docs.djangoproject.com/en/dev/topics/http/urls/#url-dispatcher):
+Key components of Django's [URL dispatching system](https://docs.djangoproject.com/en/dev/topics/http/urls/#url-dispatcher) are:
 - The URL path expression scheme
 - The ability to extend the path expression scheme through path converters

 ### URL Path Expression Scheme
 Django allows the developer to [specify values to be captured](https://docs.djangoproject.com/en/dev/topics/http/urls/#example).
-This is similar to functionality available in most web frameworks.
+This is similar to functionality available in most web frameworks (including vibe.d).
 Identifiers in angle brackets will be used to extract values from matched paths.
 Those values are then made available to handlers as strings.
 After matching the following example path on structure, Django would make `name` and `age` string values available to the path's associated handler: